dudgns128/webos-gardening/README.md

   - The system supports both **an automation mode for convenient management** and **a customization mode for users who wish to interact directly with their plants.** Users can switch between modes without restrictions.
 For example, someone who enjoys watering their plants manually can use the customization mode but switch to automation mode when they need to be away for an extended period.

-  - Through a mobile web interface, users can monitor plant conditions and environmental factors, such as light and moisture levels, and make adjustments as needed.
+  - Through a mobile web interface, users can monitor plant conditions and environmental factors remotely, such as light and moisture levels, and make adjustments as needed.

+### Must Read

+In this `main` branch, except for the HW connection, the contents corresponding to the `webos/dev` branch are merged.
+We provide logic and functions to make them easier to understand and utilize, and we use dummy data, not actual data.
+If you would like to see the contents including the HW connection, you can find it on the `webos/devHW` branch.

 <!-- specifications -->
 ## Specifications